Getting Involved

 - interest in the arts and mindfulness, and

-- Interest in working to end poverty and racism.
+- Interest in working to end poverty and related forms of adversity.

 In addition to the time in the field, there is a Monday evening team meeting on campus.
 Students who have another required course that conflicts can potentially complete alternate assignments in place of the team meetings.
 Students interested in REACH involvement are encouraged to contact Dr. Brown at ebrown@wcupa.edu.